Dwaynekj/xdiffusion/README.md

 # xdiffusion
 A unified media (Image, Video, Audio, Text) diffusion repository, for education and learning.

+If you are looking for just the lessons on image diffusion models, checkout [mindiffusion](https://github.com/swookey-thinky/mindiffusion) for more image diffusion model paper implementations.

 ## Requirements

 This package built using PyTorch and written in Python 3.
 To setup an environment to run all of the lessons, we suggest using conda or venv: